COSIT 2024

 All submitted EOIs will be ranked but not formally reviewed.
 Accepted EOIs will be distributed among the mentees and their COSIT 2024 mentors as a single PDF document.
 Doctoral mentees will also be encouraged to publish their "one-page PhD topic overviews" (item 2 above) in a document that will be shared with all conference attendees and archived via the Open Science Framework (with volume DOI).

-Please complete this form to submit your expression of interest to the Doctoral Mentoring Chair no later than May 3, 2024.
+Please complete this form to submit your expression of interest to the Doctoral Mentoring Chair.
 Please direct any questions regarding the doctoral mentoring program to Dr. Marcela Suárez at marcela.suarez@psu.edu.

 Important Dates